 Two DGSE officers, Dominique Prieur and Alain Mafart, were arrested on 24 July.
-Having been charged with murder, both pleaded guilty to manslaughter and were sentenced to 10 years' imprisonment.
+Both were charged with murder, pleaded guilty to manslaughter and were sentenced to 10 years’ imprisonment.
 The case was a source of considerable embarrassment to the French government.
-While the attack was on an international organisation and not the New Zealand nation as such, most New Zealanders did not make such a distinction.
-The fact that the attack was carried out on New Zealand territory by a supposed friend produced a sense of outrage and a serious deterioration in relations between New Zealand and France.
+While the attack was on an international organisation rather than New Zealand itself, most New Zealanders did not make such a distinction.
+The fact that it was committed on New Zealand territory by a supposed friend produced a sense of outrage and a serious deterioration in relations between New Zealand and France.

 Greenpeace is an international environmental organisation founded in Canada in 1971.
-It is well known for its campaigns to stop nuclear testing and whaling, as well as its stand on other environmental issues such as bottom trawling, global warming, ancient forest destruction and genetic engineering.
+It is well known for its campaigns to stop nuclear testing and whaling, as well as its stand on other environmental issues such as bottom trawling, global warming, the destruction of forests and genetic engineering.
 The organisation's official mission statement says that: